 Novak Djokovic And two other Lacoste tennis stars thanked COVID-19 workers in an Instagram post that announced that all the revenue from a new polo shirt called the “Merci Polo” would be donated to partners fighting COVID-19 including the Red Cross and Red Crescent.
 The “Merci Polo” has a red heart embroidered around the Lacoste Logo, and can be bought starting on June 1, 2020.
 See the Instagram post below:

-You can read more coverage at Republic World.
+You can read more coverage a Footwear News, Women’s Wear Daily, High Snobiety or Republic World

 The Lacoste obsessed, Belgian rapper Romeo Elvis has unveiled his new collaboration with Lacoste on Instagram.